Dwight Hall Hosts First-Ever Yale Day of Service Project at Yale Alumni Association Assembly and Yale Alumni Fund Convocation

 Allie Lopez ’27, Engagement Coordinator on Dwight Hall’s 2024 Student Executive Committee, facilitated the project during Assembly, leading alumni in reflection and walking with them to Community Soup Kitchen on Broadway to hand deliver the care packages.

 “Thanks to the hard work of our alumni community, we assembled over 100 personal care kits,” emphasized Allie.
-“These kits include travel-size supplies that hope to make hard times a little easier on the members of our community.”
+“These kits include travel-size supplies that [we] hope will make hard times a little easier on the members of our community.”

 The second service project brought alumni volunteers to the Eli Whitney Museum and Workshop, a historical site and an experimental learning workshop for students, teachers, and families.
 Led by Sevi Burget-Foster ’23, Programming Fellow at Dwight Hall, alumni volunteers cleared damp leaves from the outdoor trails behind the Eli Whitney Museum, which lead into East Rock Park.